Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

 Reporting

 Regent Pacific Group prepares reports and financial statements to give a true and fair view of its affairs.
-The Directors acknowledge their responsibility for preparing the accounts and presenting a balanced, clear and comprephensive assessment of the Company's performance, position and prospects.
+The Directors acknowledge their responsibility for preparing the accounts and presenting a balanced, clear and comprehensive assessment of the Company's performance, position and prospects.
 You can view the Group’s annual and interim reports by clicking on this link.

 The Group's regulatory filings and press releases can be viewed here.